All content was accurate at the time of publication. Check issuer's site for most up to date information.

 Katiestraveltricks.com site has partnered with CardRatings for our coverage of credit card products.
 Katiestraveltricks.com and CardRatings may receive a commission from card issuers.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
 For Capital One products listed on this page, some of the above benefits are provided by Visa® or Mastercard® and may vary by product.
 See the respective Guide to Benefits for details, as terms and exclusions apply.

 Booking flights with points can feel like navigating a maze.
 With so many airlines, routes, and ever-changing award pricing, it’s easy to get lost.
 But fear not!
-This guide breaks down the common mistakes of booking award flights and will give you tips to help you maximize your points and fly smarter.
+This guide breaks down common mistakes when booking award flights and provides tips to help you maximize your points and fly smarter.

-We’ll explore the difference between fixed and dynamic award pricing, look into the world of airline alliances, and uncover the most common mistakes people make when redeeming their points.
+We’ll uncover the most common mistakes people make when redeeming their points and learn what to do instead.
 I’ll also give you some tools and resources to help you get the most out of your points based on what you value.

 Airline Alliances

 Before we dive deeper into booking with points, it’s crucial to understand the concept of airline alliances.
-These are essentially partnerships between airlines across the globe, creating a network of interconnected flights.
+These are essentially partnerships between airlines across the globe.
+I cover both of these in depth in my free course in lessons 42-50.
+I also have a free guide to transfer partners, which you can download.
+The most important overall concepts you need to understand are:

 Common Mistakes and How to Avoid Them